gc-proto/experimental/departmental-plans-ministeriels/dp-content-model.md

       <li>Revised wording of headers and proper use of styles</li>
       <li>Reduced overall length of plan</li>
     </ul>
-    <p>These changes are effective as of publishing the 2024–25 Departmental Plans.</p>
+    <p>These changes are effective as of publishing the 2024–25 DP.</p>
   </section>
 </div>